BYU-Hydroinformatics/HydroExplorer/README.md

 ### Added
 - Modularized the home template by breaking all the Modals apart
+- Ability to add/delete a CUAHSI Compatible Catalog Service

 ### Changed
 - Map cleaned up and expanded to fill up the whole screen
 - Moved List of Hydroservers to top actions bar
 - Fix CSV Download
 - ReadMe
+- Fetch list of hydroservers from catalog dynamically

 ### Removed
 - Dependencies on local HighCharts